Gone in Sixty Seconds

 The inciting incident occurs at 12 minutes when Raymond Calitri's men find Memphis and tell him that Kip botched a job and now owes Calitri 50 cars in 72 hours, or Kip dies.
 Memphis's peaceful life is shattered..
 At 10% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 23% of the runtime.
-This illustrates the protagonist's commitment to Memphis actively chooses to reassemble his old crew and return to car theft.
+This demonstrates the protagonist's commitment to Memphis actively chooses to reassemble his old crew and return to car theft.
 He commits to the impossible heist, crossing back into the criminal world he swore he'd left behind., moving from reaction to action.

 The Collapse moment at 86 minutes (73% through) represents the emotional nadir.
 Here, Calitri murders the Sphinx when he's injured during a theft, showing his ruthlessness.
-Memphis realizes people will die—the "whiff of death" is literal, and the human cost becomes devastatingly real., reveals the protagonist at their lowest point.
+Memphis realizes people will die—the "whiff of death" is literal, and the human cost becomes devastatingly real., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 92 minutes initiates the final act resolution at 78% of the runtime.
 Memphis commits to finishing the job perfectly—not just to save Kip, but to honor the Sphinx.
 He synthesizes his legendary skills with his reformed conscience, choosing to do this one last job right., demonstrating the transformation achieved throughout the journey.